PrzeChoj/gips/README.md

 gips - Gaussian model Invariant by Permutation Symmetry

 `gips` is an R package that finds the permutation symmetry group such that the covariance matrix of the given data is invariant under it.
 Knowledge of such a permutation can drastically decrease the number of parameters needed to fit the model.
 That means that with `gips`, it is possible to find the Gaussian model with more parameters than the number of observations.
-Sometimes, even if the number of observations is smaller than the number of parameters, the covariance matrix found with `gips` better approximates the actual covariance behind the data.
+Sometimes, even if the number of observations is bigger than the number of parameters, the covariance matrix found with `gips` better approximates the actual covariance behind the data.

 ## `gips` will help you with two things: